unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 To apply as delegate, the Crypto-account of the Unik candidate is limited to a single Unik (i.e delegate user should own a maximum of 1 Unik in crypto-account).

 #### Arguments
-- `ID` (required): the unikid to register as delegate or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier).
+- `TARGET` (required): the unikid or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier) to register as delegate.
 See examples below for more information.

 #### Parameters